Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works: Evaluation Protocol

 \newcolumntype{a}{>{\columncolor{BlueGreen!10}}c} \newcolumntype{b}{>{\columncolor{brown!10}}r} \newcolumntype{d}{>{\columncolor{blue!10}}r} \newcolumntype{q}{>{\columncolor{Green!10}}r}

 [1]{{ \textit{#1}}} [1]{{ \textit{#1}}}

-\paragraph{Metric for FCE} As demonstrated in a previous study~\cite{goyal2022news}, current reference-based automatic metrics like ROUGE metric~\cite{lin2004rouge} exhibit a significantly low correlation with human judgment for summaries generated by GPT-3.
-Therefore, we adopt the evaluation method used in recent research~\cite{liu2023gpteval,gao2023human,li2024translate}, utilizing \gptfour as an evaluator for improved alignment with human perception and reduced cost.
-We introduce two primary metrics:

-1) \textbf{Consistency Score:} We adopt GPT-4-0613 to evaluate the degree of factual consistency between the reference profiles and the summaries generated by LLMs.
-We ask the evaluator to assign a score on a scale from 1 to 5, reflecting the accuracy of the summaries in capturing the essential factual details.
+\paragraph{Metric for FCE: Consistency Score} As demonstrated in a previous study~\cite{goyal2022news}, current reference-based automatic metrics like ROUGE metric~\cite{lin2004rouge} exhibit a significantly low correlation with human judgment for summaries generated by GPT-3.
+Therefore, we adopt the evaluation method used in recent research~\cite{liu2023gpteval,gao2023human,li2024translate}, utilizing an LLM as an evaluator to improve alignment with human perception and reduce cost. \footnote{The result of existing evaluation metrics is provided in Appendix \ref{appendix:trad_metrics}.} Specifically, we introduce \textbf{Consistency Score}, which is the degree of factual consistency between the reference profiles and the summaries generated by LLMs, evaluated by \llama.
+We ask \llama to assign a score on a scale from 1 to 5, reflecting the accuracy of the summaries in capturing the essential factual details.
 A higher score indicates a closer match to the factual content.

-2) \textbf{Win-win Rate:} This metric specifically focuses on comparative analysis.
-The comparison is between \gptfour and other LLMs.
-Blinded by the names of the models, the evaluator determines which one yields better results.
-The model with the more factually accurate summary receives 1 point, while the other gets 0 points.
-In cases where both models exhibit comparable accuracy, each is awarded 0.5 points.

-For both metrics, the evaluator is required to output the metric and the rationale in JSON format.
-In rare cases (<1\%) where LLMs fail to provide outputs in a valid JSON format, we manually correct the format.

-To evaluate the quality of the \gptfour evaluation, we randomly select a data sample for human evaluation.
-We calculate the Pearson Correlation Coefficient~\cite{cohen2009pearson} between the result of human annotators and \gptfour.
-The coefficient value of $0.78$ with the $p$-value$<0.05$ suggests that \gptfour's evaluation capabilities for this task are comparable to those of humans.
+To evaluate the quality of the LLM evaluation, we randomly select 50 samples for human evaluation.
+We calculate the Pearson Correlation Coefficient~\cite{cohen2009pearson} between the consistency score result of human annotators and \llama.
+The coefficient value of $0.752$ with the $p\text{-value}=4.3\mathrm{e}{-12}<0.05$ suggests that these two sets of results have a significant correlation.
+This validates that the evaluation capabilities of \llama for this task are comparable to those of humans.

-\paragraph{Metric for MR} Multiple-choice questions can be easily evaluated by examining the choice of models.
+\paragraph{Metric for MR: Accuracy} Multiple-choice questions can be easily evaluated by examining the choice of models.
 We define \texttt{Acc} as the accuracy across the entire question dataset.